EstebanDiaz43/ESTDEM25114_fto2502_A2_Esteban-D-Emiljo_DJSPP/README.md

 ## 📖 Project Introduction

-**Podcast Explorer** is a cutting-edge, full-featured podcast streaming application built with the latest React 19 ecosystem.
+My **Podcast Explorer** is a cutting-edge, full-featured podcast streaming application built with the latest React 19 ecosystem.
 This project represents a comprehensive solution for podcast discovery, management, and streaming, designed with modern web development practices and user experience principles at its core.
+To enjoy this experience yourself, you can further explore this website **BY CLICKING ON THIS LINK <https://estdem-25114-fto2502-a2-esteban-d-e.vercel.app>**.

 ### 🎯 Project Vision